z0rb1n0/pgplex/README.md

 pgplex is an HA postgresql connection proxy/aggregator/pooler which understand PosgreSQL layer 7 protocol messages and makes connection forwarding decisions based on the inferred session state/settings.

-It is designed to use nothing else than the SQL connection to the backends to perform its activities (sometimes going as far as incapacitating a stray primary DB via SQL with a query).
+It is designed to use the SQL connection to the backends as the sole control channel (sometimes going as far as permanently incapacitating a stray primary DB via SQL).
 No node-to-node SSH required

 ---
 ---

-## Planned features (will add a checklist with completion indicators soon). _It's going to be a long way..._
+## Planned features (will add a checklist with completion indicators soon).
+_We're probably too ambitious and suck too much, but it's going to be a lot of work anyway so might as well go the extra mile..._

 ### Attainable with a vanilla PostgreSQL installation and no superuser access (as of 9.6)